 Do I need a lawyer to make a will in Boise?

 It is recommended but not required by law.
 Still, there are many risks associated with a DIY will, including one made with a template.
 Professional guidance can ensure that your rights and interests are protected.
+A knowledgeable attorney can help you avoid costly mistakes that could lead to legal challenges or probate delays.
+The cost of hiring a lawyer is small compared to the problems that can arise from a poorly drafted will.

 What happens if I die without a will in Idaho?

 Your estate will pass under Idaho intestacy laws.
 Property typically goes first to your spouse and children.
 If no close relatives exist, a distant family member may be your heir.
 Still, without a will or other estate planning provisions in place, you will lose control of your own property.
+The probate process can also take longer and cost more when there is no will.
+Your loved ones may face unnecessary stress and expense during an already difficult time.

 Are holographic wills valid in Idaho?

 Yes, Idaho recognizes holographic wills under Idaho Code § 15-2-502.
 The material provisions must be in the testator’s handwriting and signed by the testator.
 Witnesses are not required if these conditions are met.
 With that being said, there are a lot of risks to using a handwritten will.
 It is better to have a will formally drafted by a Boise attorney.
+Handwritten wills are more likely to be challenged in probate court and may not accomplish all of your goals.

 Contact Our Boise, ID Will Attorney Today